-The weight limit for dumpsters differs according to their size, and it can also vary depending on the contractor.
+The weight capacity of dumpsters varies based on their size and may also differ depending on the contractor.

-To obtain a more precise estimate of the weight of your debris and the amount that can fit in different dumpster sizes, refer to the charts provided below.
+For a more accurate estimation of the weight of your debris and the capacity of various dumpster sizes, please consult the charts provided below.

 10 Yard Dumpster

 A typical weight limit for 10 cubic yard dumpsters ranges between 2-3 tons or 4,000-6,000 lbs.
 If you want to determine how much debris can fit in a 10-yard container and stay within the average weight limit of 2-to-3 tons.

 - Carpeting:2,500-3,500 sq ft

 - Concrete/Asphalt:65-90 sq ft of 10-in. thick concrete/asphalt

 - Drywall:1,600-2,250 sq ft of 1/2-in. to 5/8-in. thick drywall

 20 Yard Dumpster

 A 20 cubic yard dumpster usually has an average weight limit of 3-5 tons or 6,000-10,000 lbs.
 If you’re wondering how much debris can fit inside a 20-yard container while staying within the 3-to-5-ton weight limit.